hashbang/darkwing/README.md

 ## About ##

-  DarkWing a pentestesting platform embedded inside a USB Cable.
+  DARKWING a pentestesting platform embedded inside a USB Cable.
 It is intended as a more covert alternative to the USB Rubberduck, designed to run a wider range of payloads that take advantage of the modern user habit of blindly trusting USB Type C cables.